MassivelyMultiplayerOnlineScience/mmos-sdk-js/README.md

 ## Authentication

 Please see the [authentication docs](doc/authentication/api-hmac-authentication.md) for details.
-The

-## Acknowlegdments
+## Acknowledgments

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement Nr 732703